armory/docs/content/en/borealis/Reference/ref-deployment-file.md

 Some scenarios where this pairing sequence might not be used would be the following:

 - You can start the sequence of steps with a `pause` that has no corresponding weight.
-This behaves as though the weight is `0` since it is as the start of the deployment.
+Borealis recognizes this as a weight of `0` since it is as the start of the deployment.
 This causes the deployment to pause at the start before any of the app is deployed.
 - You want to have two `pause` steps in a row, such as a `pause` for a set amount of time followed by a `pause` for a manual judgment.

 You can add as many steps as you need but do not need to add a final step that deploys the app to 100% of the cluster.
 Borealis automatically does that after completing the final step you define.

 ### `strategies.<strategyName>.<strategy>.steps.setWeight.weight`

 This is an integer value and determines how much of the cluster the app gets deployed to.
 The value must be between 0 and 100 and the the `weight` for each `setWeight` step should increase as the deployment progresses.
 After hitting this threshold, Borealis pauses the deployment based on the behavior you set for  the `strategies.<strategyName>.<strategy>.steps.pause` that follows.

 For example, this snippet instructs Borealis to deploy the application to 33% of the cluster: